Swisscom: Connect network test

-In 2021, as in the previous year, Swisscom was named the Swiss mobile communications provider with the best network by the trade journal "Connect".
-The test results of all three Swiss providers are year after year very good compared to providers in Germany and Austria.
+In 2021, Swisscom was rated the Swiss mobile communications provider with the best network by the trade journal "Connect", closely followed by Sunrise.

 Criticism

-In a survey conducted by the Swiss newspaper Tagesanzeiger, some consumers criticized Swisscom's international roaming rates and its subscription rates for mobile phones.
+In a survey in 2016, conducted by the Swiss newspaper Tages-Anzeiger, some consumers criticized Swisscom's international roaming rates and its subscription rates for mobile phones.
 The main concern of the consumers in the survey was that they found the rates to be too high.